rtaylor034/datapack-archive-unfinished/README.md

 The Item Filter from v1, re-implemented with SlimeCore.

 #### Reflection
-There is not much to say about the content of the pack itself, but I used as an 'example' for a pack that would depend on SlimeCore, so it indirectly aided in the development of SlimeCore.
+There is not much to say about the content of the pack itself, but it aided in the development in SlimeCore v1 and served to be an example for a pack that would depend upon it.

 One specific idea that I kept after development was the standardization of pack-added item NBT data. <br>
-In future 'standardard' libraries I write, I will probabaly include a generalized implementation of this.
+I actually implemented a generalized version of this idea into SlimeCore v1 after the fact, and probably will write implementations for it in future 'standard' libraries.

 I abandoned this project over time due to updates to the game aswell as shifting focus to other projects.